AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/README.rst

 Documentation
 -------------

 Entrezpy is fully documented using Spinx (http://www.sphinx-doc.org/en/stable/).
-The manual, usage examples and module referecen can be found here: http://entrezpy.readthedocs.io/
+The manual, usage examples and module reference can be found here: http://entrezpy.readthedocs.io/

 References
 ----------